Proof of address is a document that serves as a verification of your current place of residence, typically required by banks as a security measure.

 - An outdated document may not meet the criteria.

 - Bring originals, not copies.
 Banks need to check the authenticity of documents before approving them.

 Generally, any document that is not listed on the bank's official list of required documents will be rejected.

 Therefore, it is always a good idea to check with your local branch in advance so that you are able to prepare the right documentation and get your bank account up and running as quickly as possible!

-Depending on your current situation there are different courses of action you can take to find an appropriate proof of address.
+Depending on your current situation, there are different courses of action you can take to find appropriate proof of address.

 - A recent bank or credit card statement